-The net effect of this, of course, is that those african economies from which money is taken and spent out are impoverished or at least, suffer an obvious equal reduction in their fund [cash] capacity; while those in which that money is taken to and spent, benefit from this foreign in flow of (african) funds and grow richer and improve the welfare of the people in the recipient economies.
+The net effect of this, of course, is that those african economies from which money is taken and spent out are impoverished or at least, suffer an obvious equal reduction in their fund [cash] capacity; not only significantly reducing their foreign reserves but also contributing to the wide impoverishment of their citizens.
+While those in which that money is taken to and spent, benefit from this foreign in flow of (african) funds and grow richer and improve the welfare of the people in the recipient economies.

-It is a fact that, most of massive and lucrative infrastructure projects in Africa are, more often than not, planned, managed and implemented by foreigners; from a project manager, supervisor down to manual labourers consequently denying ordinary Africans – the local labour force and skills, economic opportunities and consequently leaving or indeed, systematically and systemically planning them out of the “economic” pie created by the infrastructure boom within their own supposed economies and countries.
+It is a fact that most of massive and lucrative infrastructure projects in Africa are, more often than not, planned, managed and implemented by foreigners; from a project manager, supervisor down to manual labourers consequently denying ordinary Africans – the local labour force and skills – economic opportunities.
+Consequently leaving or indeed, systematically and systemically planning the local labour force and skills out of the “economic” pie created by the infrastructure boom within their own supposed economies and countries.

 The trouble and inevitable negative effects of such mindset, largely by and from the entire african body politic – the principal policy makers – is that this infrastructure building plan in Africa has the inevitable tendency of creating a corresponding dependence of supply of maintenance and replacement skills and parts from the same economies or countries where the materials of building such infrastructure are procured, purchased and thus imported.